BuvinJT/distbuilder/docs/HighLevel.md

 #### sourceDir

 This attribute is used to resolve relative paths to absolute paths in various contexts.
-When ommited, such paths are normally resolved relative to the directory contating the build script (NOT the current working directory!).
+When omitted, such paths are normally resolved relative to the directory containing the build script (NOT the current working directory!).

 #### entryPointPy